Fellowship in Clinical Trials at Penn Medicine

 - Regulatory principles

-The option to advance to a more formal existing degree programs (MSCE or MTR) will be made available.
+The option to advance to a more formal existing degree programs (MSCE or MSTR) will be made available.

 Effective mentoring requires that the primary mentor dedicate substantial time to ensure personal and professional development of the mentee.
 We recognize the importance of strong mentoring attributes and the significant time required to mentor effectively, thus experienced clinical trialists will serve in this role.